krasimir/forket/README.md

 # 𐂐 Forket

-A tool that splits your code into client and server so you have [RSC (React Server Components)](https://react.dev/reference/rsc/server-components) work.
+A tool that splits your code into client and server so you have [RSC (React Server Components)](https://react.dev/reference/rsc/server-components) working.
 ‎